Ergodicity Breaking Under Confinement in Cold-Atom Quantum Simulators: Hilbert space fragmentation induced by confinement

-In the regime $\chi,\mu \gg \kappa$, different configurations can have large energy differences compared the dynamical term strength $\kappa$.
-Transitions between them is then heavily suppressed and resonant processes (between configurations with the same energy) dominate the dynamics.
-The effective Hamiltonian can be obtained by performing a Schrieffer-Wolff (SW) transformation.
 For general values of $\mu$ and $\chi$, we extend the approach of Ref.~\cite{Chen2021}, which studied the case $\mu=0$.
 We show the main results in this section, while all details are relegated to the SM~\cite{SM}.
 We find that the odd-order terms in the SW Hamiltonian are identically zero.
 The leading term is then the second-order one, which is diagonal and reads

 As this term is diagonal, we need to go to the next nonzero order for dynamics to occur in the $Z$ basis.
 This happens at fourth order with an effective Hamiltonian given by